jonkeda/Wireframes/architecture/Wireframe/docs/21_Mermaid_Integration_Design.md

 ## 1. Overview

-This document describes how UIMMD integrates with Mermaid.js as a new diagram type, enabling wireframe rendering in any Mermaid-enabled environment.
+This document describes how Wireframe integrates with Mermaid.js as a new diagram type, enabling wireframe rendering in any Mermaid-enabled environment.

 ---